instaclick/ICBaseTestBundle/README.md

 ### Retrieving a helper

-Any helper works taking advantage of Symfony2 Client instance available on WebTestCase.
+Access helpers by taking advantage of the Symfony2 Client instance available in WebTestCase.
 All helpers are registered in the latter, and it allows you to retrieve an instance easily by calling the method: